 - Avon is struggling in most of its important regions

-- Brazil – the largest revenue contributing country for the company– has been more than partly responsible for Avon's bleak performance.
-The company’s revenues declined by 44% on a constant dollar basis in Brazil primarily due to the decline in average orders.
+- Brazil – the largest revenue contributing country for the company – has been more than partly responsible for Avon's bleak performance.
+The company’s revenues declined by 44% on a constant dollar basis in Brazil, primarily due to the decline in average orders.
 Beauty spending is currently very weak in Brazil on account of its economic challenges.
-Brazil’s IPI taxes (industrial product related taxes in Brazil) are putting additional pressure on the margins.
+Brazil’s IPI taxes (industrial product related taxes) are putting additional pressure on the margins.

 - Currency headwinds are dampening Avon's sales even further

 - Currency headwinds have been a major dampener for Avon (especially in Latin America from where it derives around 50% of its sales).

 - New developments in 2015